AlexLabram/CreativeWriting/WorldBuilding.md

 ## Mereverse

+- The name of this one is a bit of a blunder on my part: I thought the word for "shallow lake" (as in "hiding in the reflections of a") had the same etymology as "mirror", but it's completely different.
+But it sounds so good...
+  - On the other hand, Grendel's Mother was called "merewif mightig", mighty water-witch, so I can pretend that's what I was talking about :)

 ### Elevator pitch

 Did you ever see a mysterious shape out of the corner of your eye when wandering through the woods?
 Or a fantastical reflection in a shimmering lake?
 Perhaps a fireside story that had you glimpsing monsters in dark corners?